bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 We need to detect key presses and take action when someone presses the up arrow, left arrow, or right arrow.

 To do this, we simply "attach" a `key_pressed` function to the documents `onkeydown` attribute, so that when a key is pressed down, `key_pressed` is called.
-Add this to the script:
+Add this to the script, near the top:

 `document.onkeydown = key_pressed;`